Last week I shared Owen’s nursery, so today I thought I’d share his nursery closet and how I organized it.

 It’s currently the most organized closet in our entire house so don’t think every closet in our house looks like this.
 Our master bedroom closet is in shambles but Owen’s closet is the epitome of organized.
 Such a spoiled baby.

-FYI, I’ll list the sources at the bottom of the post.
+I’ve listed the sources at the bottom of this post.

 I knew from the beginning that I wanted to put an Ikea Kallax (formerly Expedit) four by two shelving unit in the closet.
 We picked up the Kallax and Hemnes dresser on our Cinco de Mayo pilgrimage to Ikea earlier this year.
 I may or may not have bribed Brad with beer so he would take the 4 hour round trip with me.

 I love how the Kallax provides an ample amount of storage with the eight cubbies.
 And there’s still room on top since, you know, baby clothes are smaller than adult clothes and all.

 I used these bins in the four lower cubbies to hold various toys.
 When Owen gets older hopefully, HOPEFULLY this will help with getting out toys and putting them away where they belong.

 I put puzzles in the bin farthest to the left.
 He obviously won’t be doing 3D dinosaur puzzles for a while but they were too cute for me to pass up when I spotted them on sale at Zulily.

 Toys that he’ll be able to use very soon are in the second to the left bin.